 Narcan at probation and parole offices

-The department is looking into dispersing naloxone, commonly known as Narcan, to all probation and parole offices throughout Missouri.
+The department provides naloxone, commonly known as Narcan, at probation and parole offices throughout Missouri.
 Narcan is a medicine that blocks the effects of opioids and reverses an overdose.
-The department will also train staff at the probation and parole offices on how to administer Narcan when needed.

 Educational materials for substance use disorder